Quantum communication networks with defects in silicon carbide: Beyond point-to-point quantum key distribution with SiC devices

 Writing a photonic qubit into the quantum memory presents a time-consuming process when compared to the timescales of photon sources, which typically operate in the GHz regime.
 The primary constraint arises from the microwave pulse employed to perform unitary operations on the electron spin.
-The duration of a \(\pi\)-pulse, denoted as $\tau_\pi$, determines the minimum separation between the time-bins of a qubit $\Delta t$, requiring $\Delta t > \tau_\pi$.
+The duration of a \(\pi\)-pulse, denoted as $\tau_\pi$, determines the minimum separation between the time-bins of a qubit $\Delta t$, requiring $\Delta t \geq \tau_\pi$.
 Due to the probabilistic heralding measurement, photons are detected outside their initial temporal qubit space.
 Consequently, the time-bin separation of a single qubit also restricts the spacing between two successive time-bin qubits.
 Thus, the photon repetition rate of the QKD transmitter is bounded by $1/(2\tau_\pi)$, where a typical \(\pi\)-pulse duration of $\tau_\pi=\SI{100}{\nano\second}$ yields a maximum photon repetition rate of 5 MHz.
-Furthermore, the photon repetition rate incurs an additional penalty resulting from the temporal spread of the time-bins $\tau_p = \SI{11.2}{\nano\second}$, which is constrained by the bandwidth of the quantum memory as determined by the time-bandwidth product of a transform-limited pulse.
+Furthermore, the photon repetition rate incurs an additional penalty resulting from the temporal spread of the time bins, which is constrained by the bandwidth of the quantum memory as determined by the time-bandwidth product of a transform-limited pulse.
+As an example, for $\tau_p = \SI{11.2}{\nano\second}$, the integral in a frequency window of 100 MHz exceeds 99.95$\,\%$.
 Including this contribution, the photon repetition rate is ultimately bounded by $1/(2\tau_\pi+2\tau_p) = \SI{4.5}{\mega\hertz}$.
-Once a successful BSM is heralded, the readout of the electron spin necessitates a microwave \(\pi/2\)-pulse and re-initialization of the spin followed by a second \(\pi/2\)-pulse, rendering the electron spin unavailable during this interval.
-Similarly, the electron needs to be reset and rotated into a superposition once the memory time has elapsed.
+For $t_\pi = \SI{10}{\nano\second}$, the repetition rate increases to $\SI{23.5}{\mega\hertz}$.